 Sudden wealth can take an emotional toll.

 There’s a vast number of conflicting emotions that can overwhelm those who suddenly acquire wealth.
 The newly wealthy often are suddenly overwhelmed with unsolicited advice and a multitude of potential investment opportunities and financial planning tips from friends and family.
 This can result in distrust and fear of the true motives for others, even for those within one’s inner circle.
 When receiving an inheritance, the loss of a loved one is already a potentially devastating event, but that coupled with possible feelings of paranoia, unworthiness and insecurity for not having earned the money is more than most people can handle.
 Young adults informed of being named beneficiary of a large trust may feel resentment toward their benefactor, given that they were kept in the dark about the money.
 If they’d known earlier, they may have made different life/career choices.

 Even many business owners who sell their business are not immune to the emotional perils of a sudden influx of wealth, despite what might be years of financial planning and preparation.
 With a pile of cash in place of what was the business they built from the ground up and managed seven days a week, there’s often a sudden loss of identity and purpose in the months if not years after the business sale.

-Here are some financial planning best practices that help people deal with this sort of challenging financial change:
+Here are some Planning to Wealth best practices that help people deal with this sort of challenging financial change: